ncbi/elastic-blast-docs/docs/source/quickstart-gcp.rst

     ./elastic-blast status --cfg BDQE.ini --loglevel DEBUG

 The status command will not return proper results until the submit command has finished.
-Once it returns, it should list the number of batches "Pending" (waiting), "Running" (searches ongoing), "Succeeded" (finished successfully), and "Failed".
+Once it returns, it will list the number of batches "Pending" (waiting), "Running" (searches ongoing), "Succeeded" (finished successfully), and "Failed".

 An alternate way to monitor the progress is to inspect the kubernetes pods/nodes activity: